SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/Microsoft_Teams_Chat_Integration.md

 - Creating channels
 - Fetching all channels of a team
 - Adding members or owners to your teams
-- Sending notifications in the created channels in the name of the DataMiner Teams bot
+- Sending notifications in channels in the name of the DataMiner Teams bot
 - Creating a private chat between someone and the DataMiner Teams bot
 - Fetching a private chat between someone and the DataMiner Teams bot
-- Sending notifications in those private chats in the name of the DataMiner Teams bot
+- Sending notifications in private chats in the name of the DataMiner Teams bot

 To get started, you can find several example Automation scripts with more information on [GitHub](https://github.com/SkylineCommunications/ChatOps-Extensions/tree/main/ChatIntegrationExamples).